 If you have allergic eye problems, you’re probably accustomed to watery, red, itchy, and generally awful-feeling eyes.
-At the three office locations of Nicholas Rutkowski, O.D. and Associates in Frankfort, Elgin, and Bourbonnais, Illinois, you can get the allergic eye care you need to feel comfortable and put those awful eye symptoms behind you.
+At the two office locations of Nicholas Rutkowski, O.D. and Associates in Frankfort and Bourbonnais, Illinois, you can get the allergic eye care you need to feel comfortable and put those awful eye symptoms behind you.
 Call the office nearest you today.

 Allergic eye problems, commonly just called eye allergies, develop when your eyes react to an allergen.
 Although most eye allergens aren't actually harmful, your immune system perceives them as dangerous.

 Your eyes make histamine, a substance to fight the allergen.
 But the histamine triggers a range of symptoms, like watery eyes, red eyes.

 Eye allergies typically cause a whole host of miserable symptoms, including:

 It’s not unusual to experience nasal allergies, complete with a runny nose, stuffy nose, and sneezing, at the same time as eye allergies.

 The best treatment for allergic eye problems depends on a few factors, including the allergy trigger and your general eye health.
 Nicholas Rutkowski, O.D. and Associates offers personalized eye allergy treatment that may include at least one of the following:

 Steroid eye drops can resolve itchiness, redness, and swelling.
 It’s important to take the eye drops only as directed, usually for a limited time.
 If overused, steroids can have serious side effects.

 If you have nasal symptoms such as sneezing along with your eye symptoms, you might need oral antihistamines.
 Oral antihistamines can be drying, so they’re usually not the right choice if you already have dry eyes.